jtonk/ha_wind_stat_card/README.md

 # ha_wind_stat_card

-This repository contains **ha-wind-stat-card**, a simple Home Assistant custom card showing wind statistics as a stacked bar chart.
+This repository contains **ha-wind-stat-card**, a Home Assistant custom card that displays the last 10 wind measurements in a simple table.
 It uses three entities:

 - `wind_speed` – wind speed sensor
 - `wind_gust` – gust sensor
 - `wind_dir` – wind direction sensor

-The card fetches history for the configured timeframe (default: 1 hour) and displays up to 60 stacked bars over the full width.
-You can change the number of bars with the optional `samples` option.
-An arrow below the chart indicates the current wind direction.
-Colors and bar rendering follow the style of `ha_wf_card` if present.
+The card fetches history for these entities and shows the most recent 10 entries.
+The first table row contains `speed/gust` pairs and the second row lists the corresponding wind direction values.

 ## Usage